oscarskjal/Flask_CV/README.md

 To run this backend, simply do the following:

-1. Clone the repository using git clone <Url to this repo>
+1. Clone the repository using git clone <thisurl>

 2. open the repo